Frequently Asked Questions

 Yes, certain risks do exist.
 For a Gap Year to be optimally beneficial to both the participants and the communities involved, traveling outside of traditional comfort zones is required.
-That being said, since the end of its civil war, Colombian political and civil unrest have decreased and the country is increasingly known as a destination for its beautiful landscapes and incredible culture.
+That being said, since the end of its civil war, Colombian political and civil unrest have decreased and the country is increasingly known as a destination for its beautiful landscapes and welcoming communities.
 The peace process has resulted in many positive outcomes for Colombia.
-Threats still exist, the most common being petty crime and pickpocketing.
-Just like in any large U.S. city, common sense and being aware of your surroundings can mitigate many risks.
-YMCA Frost Valley, as well as the YMCA’s of Colombia, hold safety in the highest regard and will take proactive steps to reduce risks and hazards.
+However, risks do still exist, the most common being petty crime and pickpocketing.
+As the country grows increasingly safe, Colombia’s travel warning has been decreased to a Level 2 Travel Warning from the U.S. government.
+Frost Valley YMCA, as well as YMCA Colombia, hold safety in the highest regard and will partner with participants to take proactive steps to reduce risks and hazards.
 All participants will receive a comprehensive training on guidelines and rules for minimizing risk.
-The group will stay in safe areas in each city they visit and when visiting vulnerable populations at YMCA sites, they will always be accompanied by YMCA staff.
+The group will stay in designated areas in each city they visit and when visiting vulnerable populations at YMCA sites, they will always be accompanied by YMCA staff.
 Our orientation will cover safety and precautions in detail, but here are some general guidelines.

 Tips to prevent risk while in Colombia: